SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 cd tutorial-dagman-namd
 ~~~

-The directory "tutorial-dagman-namd" contains all the necessary files.
+The directory `tutorial-dagman-namd` contains all the necessary files.
 The file
-"linear.dag" is the DAGMan script.
-The files "namd_run_job0.submit, ..." are the
+`linear.dag` is the DAGMan script.
+The files `namd_run_job0.submit, ...` are the
-HTCondor script files that execute the files "namd_run_job0.sh,...".
+HTCondor script files that execute the files `namd_run_job0.sh,...`.

 Now we submit the DAGMan job.